nicholaishaw/sqlalchemy-challenge/README.md

 5. Closed my session.

-## Part 2: Design Your Climate App
+## Part 2: Climate App Using Flask
 After I completed my climate analysis in jupyter, I designed a Flask API based on the queries that I just developed above.
 To do so, I used Flask to create my routes as follows:

 **Route 1:** /